tournepivoine/shinpokered-fr/README.md

 *Not in current patch*
 - Fixed an underflow issue which caused trainers above the player to not see beyond 3 spaces downward
+- Fixed the pokeflute posting the wrong message in wild pokemon battles

 #Bugfixes